as

 uri = "pkg://com.amazondeveloper.media.sample.main"

 # Match the privileges used in [[offers.interaction]].
-If privileges are not added, then use "*".
+If you do not have privileges, use `*`.

 sender-privileges = ["*"]